-All tenure-track faculty members are expected to be engaged in scholarship as defined in the department's Appointments, Promotion, and Tenure Document (http://oaa.osu.edu/governance.html).
+All tenure-track faculty members are expected to be engaged in scholarship as defined in the department's Appointments, Promotion, and Tenure Document.
 A faculty member who is actively engaged in scholarship will be expected to publish regularly in high-quality peer-reviewed journals as well as in other appropriate venues, such as edited book chapters of similar quality and length as journal articles.
 Faculty members are encouraged to apply for grants from within or outside the University in order to facilitate their research as appropriate to their projects.